Stanford-BioE80/Stanford-BioE80.github.io/_docs/w4ps.md

 ## (Q1) Causes of death (20 points)

-Using the figures from the class and this [source](https://www.businessinsider.com/leading-causes-of-death-from-1900-2010-2012-6?op=1#and-here-it-is-all-laid-out-in-one-chart-deaths-per-100000-people-by-cause-1900-vs-2010-18)
+Using the figures from the class (on Monday) and this [source](https://www.businessinsider.com/leading-causes-of-death-from-1900-2010-2012-6?op=1#and-here-it-is-all-laid-out-in-one-chart-deaths-per-100000-people-by-cause-1900-vs-2010-18)

-**Q.1.a.** What factors (i.e., changes) contributed to the reduction of deaths due to pneumonia and tuberculosis? (bullet points)
+**Q.1.a.** What factors (i.e., changes) contributed to the reduction of deaths due to pneumonia and tuberculosis from 1900s-2000s? (bullet points)

-**Q.1.b.** What factors s (i.e., changes) contributed to the increase indeaths due to cancer and heart disease. (bullet points)
+**Q.1.b.** What factors s (i.e., changes) contributed to the increase indeaths due to cancer and heart disease from 1900s-2000s. (bullet points)

 ## (Q2) Brainstorming Report  (40 pts)